Percy Fawcett: Final expedition

-In 1924, with funding from a London-based group of financiers known as 'the Glove', Fawcett returned to Brazil with his eldest son Jack and Jack's best and longtime friend, Raleigh Rimell, for an exploratory expedition to find "Z".
+In 1924, Fawcett returned to Brazil with his eldest son Jack and Jack's longtime friend, Raleigh Rimmel, for an exploratory expedition to find "Z".
 Fawcett left instructions stating that if the expedition did not return, no rescue expedition should be sent lest the rescuers suffer his fate.

-Fawcett was a man with years of experience traveling and had taken equipment such as canned foods, powdered milk, guns, flares, a sextant, and a chronometer.
-His travel companions were both chosen for their health, ability, and loyalty to each other; Fawcett chose only two companions in order to travel lighter and with less notice to native tribes, as some were hostile towards outsiders.
+Fawcett was a man with years of experience travelling and had taken equipment such as canned foods, powdered milk, guns, flares, a sextant and a chronometer.
+His travel companions were both chosen for their health, ability and loyalty to each other; Fawcett chose only two companions in order to travel lighter and with less notice to indigenous tribes, as some were hostile towards outsiders.

-On 20 April 1925, his final expedition departed from Cuiabá.
-In addition to his two principal companions, Fawcett was accompanied by two Brazilian laborers, two horses, eight mules, and a pair of dogs.
-The last communication from the expedition was on 29 May 1925 when Fawcett wrote, in a letter to his wife delivered by a native runner, that he was ready to go into unexplored territory with only Jack and Raleigh.
-They were reported to be crossing the Upper Xingu, a southeastern tributary river of the River Amazon.
-The final letter, from 29 May 1925, written from Dead Horse Camp, gave their location and was generally optimistic.
+On 20 April 1925, Fawcett's final expedition departed from Cuiabá.
+In addition to Jack and Rimmel, he was accompanied by two Brazilian labourers, two horses, eight mules and a pair of dogs.
+The last communication from the expedition was on 29 May when Fawcett wrote, in a letter to his wife delivered by a native runner, that he was ready to go into unexplored territory with only Jack and Rimmel.
+They were reported to be crossing the Upper Xingu, a southeastern tributary river of the Amazon River.
+The final letter, written from Dead Horse Camp, gave their location and was generally optimistic.